 Scenarios

 We evaluated 36 genomic scenarios with varying the extent of phenotyping and genotyping against the conventional scenario.
 All scenarios had equal amount of available resources.
 The conventional scenario continued the breeding scheme from historical breeding.
 It used progeny testing and 11 phenotype records per lactation (named C11), corresponding to the standard ICAR recording interval of 4 weeks [18].
 We assumed that this scenario represented the total amount of resources available for obtaining the data.
 We then created genomic scenarios that distributed the total resources between phenotyping and genotyping - we reduced phenotyping and invested the saved resources into genotyping.
 In the genomic scenarios we selected females as in the conventional scenario and males based on genomic prediction.
 We varied the number of genomically tested male candidates depending on the resources and always selected the best 5 as elite sires solely on genomic prediction.
-We evaluated the genomic scenarios under a range of factors: number of phenotype records per lactation, cost of genotyping, and the availability of an initial training population.
+We evaluated the genomic scenarios under a range of factors: number of phenotype records per lactation, relative cost of phenotyping to genotyping, and the availability of an initial training population.

 Genomic scenarios reduced phenotyping of the conventional scenario and varied the number of phenotype records per lactation between 10 and 1.
 The scenarios followed ICAR standards of 9, 8, and 5 records per lactation, corresponding to recording intervals of 5, 6, and 9 weeks.
 Additionally, we created three non-standard recording systems collecting 10, 2, and 1 records per lactation.
 We named the scenarios as “GX” with X being the number of records per lactation.
 The reduction in phenotyping and the relative cost of phenotyping to genotyping dictated the amount of saved resources and therefore the number of genotyped animals (Table 1).
 We invested the saved resources into genotyping females and males in ratio 7:1 based on our previous work [3].
 We genotyped first parity cows.
 This maximized the accuracy of genomic prediction, since it reduced the genetic distance between training and prediction population, prevented the loss of information due to culled heifers, and minimized the time to obtain a phenotype.
 If the available resources for genotyping females were larger than the cost of genotyping all first parity cows, we did not reallocate the excess of resources to male genotyping.
 To maximise the genetic gain, we genotyped male calves from elite matings and other high parent average matings.